Natural Resources

 Animal community

-Grazing Interpretations:
+LIVESTOCK - Grazing Interpretations:

 Grazing by domestic livestock is one of the major income-producing industries in the area.
 Rangeland in this area may provide year-long forage for cattle, sheep, goats, and horses.
-During the dormant period, the forage for livestock will likely be lacking protein to meet livestock requirements, and added protein will allow ruminants to better utilize the energy stored in grazed plant materials.
+During the dormant period, the forage for livestock will likely be lacking protein to meet livestock requirements, and added protein allows ruminants to better utilize the energy stored in grazed plant materials.
 A forage quality test (either directly or through fecal sampling) should be used to determine the level of supplementation needed.

 The following table lists annual, suggested initial stocking rates with average growing conditions.
 These are conservative estimates that should be used only as guidelines in the initial stages of conservation planning.
 Often, the current plant composition does not entirely match any particular plant community (as described in this ecological site description).
 Because of this, a field visit is recommended in all cases to document plant composition and production.
 More precise carrying capacity estimates should eventually be calculated using the following stocking rate information along with animal preference data and actual stocking records, particularly when grazers other than cattle are involved.
 With consultation of the land manager, more intensive grazing management may result in improved harvest efficiencies and increased carrying capacity.

 * Based upon the following conditions: continuous season-long grazing by cattle under average growing conditions, 25 percent harvest efficiency.
-Air dry forage requirements based on 3 percent of animal body weight, or 912 lbs/AU/month. (refer to USDA NRCS, National Range and Pasture Handbook).
+Air dry forage requirements based on 3 percent of animal body weight, or 912 lbs/AU/month (refer to USDA NRCS, National Range and Pasture Handbook).

 Hydrological functions